TDStrasser/KookaBlockly-Reference/docs/source/boolean.rst

 Boolean And / Or
 ----------------

-The Boolean And / Or block performs the selected Boolean operation on its two inputs.
+The **Boolean And / Or** block performs the selected **Boolean** operation on its two inputs.

-Both inputs are required to be Boolean.
+Both inputs are required to be **Boolean**.
 It is not possible to plug numbers or text strings into the inputs.

 *  ``and`` will give back a ``True`` only if both of its inputs are ``True``.
 *  ``or`` will give back ``True`` if either or both of its inputs are ``True``.